LeoBrett/LeoBrett/README.md

 -I’m interested in embedded systems and signal processing

--I’m currently learning/working on audio processing and learning
+-I’m currently working on audio processing and learning

 -How to reach me ... @leojbrett@gmail.com